 Available sports include roller hockey, volleyball, golf, flag football, t-ball and basketball.
 There are even adult leagues if you find yourself wanting to get in on the team sport action.

 And Even MORE if You’re Moving to Boca Raton!
 Like…

-- Museums Galore– Boca Raton Children’s Museum, Boca Raton Museum of Art, Boca Raton Historical Society
+- Museums Galore– Schoolhouse Children’s Museum (Boynton Beach), Boca Raton Museum of Art, Boca Raton Historical Society

 - Tons of Family & Community events– we update this Weekend Events Roundup each week!